 Coffee Cake with Bourbon-Pecan Glaze

-- 1/4 cup lightly toasted coarsely chopped Pecans
+- 1/4 cup pecans (lightly toasted coarsely chopped)

-- Position a rack in the center of the oven and preheat the oven to 350 degrees.
-Butter an 8-inch-square baking pan and dust it with flour, knocking out the excess flour.
+- Position a rack in the center of the oven and preheat the oven to 350 degrees F. Butter an 8-inch-square baking pan and dust it with flour, knocking out the excess flour.

 - Cook the bacon in a medium-size skillet over medium heat until lightly browned and most of the fat is rendered, 5 to 8 minutes, stirring often and adjusting the heat as necessary.
 Using a slotted spoon, transfer the bacon to a paper towel-lined plate to drain.